Season of Creation: Witness for Creation Justice

 National Advocacy Campaign Branding and Collateral

-We developed branding, print and digital collateral, and social media content for Christian Justice Ministries’ Witness for Creation Justice event series.
+We developed branding, print and digital collateral, and social media content for Creation Justice Ministries’ Witness for Creation Justice event series.
 The use of a fresh, specific mark alongside branded collateral like press sheets, handheld signs, and digital banners makes the campaign cohesive and impactful across touchpoints and locations.

 CHALLENGE

-Christian Justice Ministries needed a sub-brand developed for their Witness for Creation Justice event series using their newly refreshed visual language.
+Creation Justice Ministries needed a sub-brand developed for their Witness for Creation Justice event series using their newly refreshed visual language.

 REQUEST